Home

 Credit freeze laws vary from one State to another which may impose different fees and requirements for placing and lifting a freeze.

 Credit freeze may be placed or lifted only by the credit report owner.
 Typically, a security freeze will generally remain on your credit file until you request its removal or, you request a temporary lift of the credit security freeze for a specific creditor or creditors, or specific period of time, as applicable under State laws or offered by credit reporting agencies.
 As mentioned, placing and lifting a credit freeze may be time consuming therefore consumers must plan ahead and have a strategy for placing and lifting a credit security freeze.
-Under credit freeze laws, it may take up to three business days to process a request to temporarily lift a security freeze.
+Under credit freeze processes, it may take up to three business days to process a request to temporarily lift a security freeze.
 Additionally, you may not be able to request a temporary lift of a security freeze during non-business hours or on weekends.
 In some States, if you are an identity theft victim you may be eligible for free credit freeze services as provided by your State's credit freeze laws.
-You will need to provide in identity theft report in writing or similar documents as required by your State.
+You will need to provide an identity theft report or similar documents as required by your State.

-Although State credit freeze requirements vary for submitting and lifting credit freeze, in most cases, it is either required or preferable that you request placement and lifting of a credit freeze in writing and by mail.
+Although State credit freeze requirements vary for submitting and lifting credit freeze, in some cases, it is either required or preferable that you request placement and/or lifting of a credit freeze in writing and by mail.
 Your written credit freeze request must include your complete name, including any suffix (e.g. Jr., Sr., etc.), complete address, Social Security Number and date of birth.
 Once your credit freeze placement is processed, you will be provided a personal identification number by the credit reporting agencies for future credit freeze management.

 In order to lift a credit freeze temporarily, you must submit all of the following information along with the personal identification number: